Home

 What to do in Jamaica, after you've done the beach?
 Well, we've got all kind of things happening here in St. Elizabeth.
 Why not try a Farm Dinner.
 A what?
 A Farm Dinner.
 Scrumptious organic dinner, in the middle of a farm, in the middle of St. Bess.
 Cool.

-Your hosts for the evening are Mr. McLean (aka Dool, pronounced like "Wool", but with a "D"), on whose farm the dinner is held, and Liz Solms, the organiser, mover and shaker.
+Your hosts for the evening are Mr. McLean (aka Dool, pronounced like "Wool", but with a "D"), on whose farm the dinner is held, and the staff of Jakes Hotel, Treasure Beach.
+Liz Solms was the conceptualiser and initial organiser.

 Under the stars, under the mango trees, a long table dressed in white stands waiting for you to enjoy good company and delicious organic food, in a setting that compels you to forget everything but the moment you're in.
 The outrageous red of the soil is as memorable as the genuine welcome of Maas Dool.